HdoGit2803/SchoolWork2/README.md

 # SchoolWork2
-Projects are all in GitRepoTest the LaptopGit folder is for my laptop repository just ignore that one Also the Person program is my birthday Program
+Also the Person program is my birthday Program \n Book1 is my Excel thing from the beginning of the semester